CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 {{<note title="Exercise" type="exercise">}}

 Try predicting what `result` will evaluate to when the code above runs.
-Try executing this line in the Node REPL to observe what happens.
+Try executing this line in the Node REPL and then evaluating the value of the `result` variable to observe what happens.

 {{</note>}}